feast-dev/feast/docs/how-to-guides/customizing-feast/adding-support-for-a-new-online-store.md

 ### 1.3 Type Mapping

 Most online stores will have to perform some custom mapping of online store datatypes to feast value types.

-- The function to implement here are `source_datatype_to_feast_value_type` and `get_column_names_and_types` in your `DataSource` class.
+* The function to implement here are `source_datatype_to_feast_value_type` and `get_column_names_and_types` in your `DataSource` class.
 * `source_datatype_to_feast_value_type` is used to convert your DataSource's datatypes to feast value types.
 * `get_column_names_and_types` retrieves the column names and corresponding datasource types.

 Add any helper functions for type conversion to `sdk/python/feast/type_map.py`.

-- Be sure to implement correct type mapping so that Feast can process your feature columns without casting incorrectly that can potentially cause loss of information or incorrect data.
+* Be sure to implement correct type mapping so that Feast can process your feature columns without casting incorrectly that can potentially cause loss of information or incorrect data.

 ## 2. Defining an OnlineStoreConfig class

 Additional configuration may be needed to allow the OnlineStore to talk to the backing store.
 For example, MySQL may need configuration information like the host at which the MySQL instance is running, credentials for connecting to the database, etc.

 To facilitate configuration, all OnlineStore implementations are **required** to also define a corresponding OnlineStoreConfig class in the same file.
-This OnlineStoreConfig class should inherit from the `FeastConfigBaseModel` class, which is defined [here](../../sdk/python/feast/repo\_config.py#L44).&#x20;
+This OnlineStoreConfig class should inherit from the `FeastConfigBaseModel` class, which is defined [here](../../../sdk/python/feast/repo\_config.py#L44).

 The `FeastConfigBaseModel` is a [pydantic](https://pydantic-docs.helpmanual.io) class, which parses yaml configuration into python objects.
 Pydantic also allows the model classes to define validators for the config classes, to make sure that the config classes are correctly defined.

-This config class **must** container a `type` field, which contains the fully qualified class name of its corresponding OnlineStore class.&#x20;
+This config class **must** container a `type` field, which contains the fully qualified class name of its corresponding OnlineStore class.

 Additionally, the name of the config class must be the same as the OnlineStore class, with the `Config` suffix.